justinlee166/Gene_Interaction_Model_Analysis/README.md

-# AMS 315 Project 2: Gene Interaction Modeling
+# Gene Interaction Modeling Analysis
 **Author:** Justin Lee
-**Course:** AMS 315 - Data Analysis, Spring 2024
-**Instructor:** Professor Yan Yu

 ---

 ## 📌 Overview
-This repository contains my solutions and analysis for AMS 315 Project 2, focused on identifying gene-gene interactions and environmental effects in a synthetic dataset.
+This repository contains my solutions and analysis focused on identifying gene-gene interactions and environmental effects in a synthetic dataset.
 The analysis was conducted using multiple regression techniques, transformations, and variable selection methods in R.

 ---